Insights Payroll

 A UAE salary certificate is a small document that carries large consequences for the employee.
 A rejected loan application, a denied credit card, a delayed embassy paperwork submission: all hinge on whether the certificate matches the bank’s acceptance checklist.
 For the employer, the discipline is straightforward.
 A standard template owned by HR, issued from a controlled source within 30 days of need, signed by an authorised signatory, reconciled to the live payroll register and WPS history, and reviewed against the requesting institution’s acceptance criteria before it leaves the office.

 For employers running multiple cycles per month with frequent certificate requests, the most efficient setup is a payroll function that automates the certificate template from the live payroll register, reconciled to the GL through the monthly accounting cycle.
 Pair that with the broader end-of-service settlement discipline and the HR document stream becomes a non-event.
+If that function is going out to a provider, our comparison of payroll outsourcing companies in Dubai covers which provider types issue certificates as standard and which bill them as an extra.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not a regulated payroll bureau or labour law firm.
 UAE bank acceptance criteria for salary certificates change over time and vary by institution — always verify the specific requirements with the requesting bank, embassy or authority before issuing, and consult a licensed legal professional for advice specific to your circumstances.